How accommodation payments work

 RAD’s and the Centrelink Aged Pension

 Funds handed over to the aged care facility to pay a lump sum deposit (RAD) are not included in Centrelink tests and therefore not assessable.
-We talk about why the Care Fee Estimator should tell you about this here.

 This is a big advantage to be had when paying for accommodation by a lump sum deposit (RAD) and is a very important source of government support while in care.